Jaspreetsm21/Covid19-ML/README.md

-# Data Science Covid 19 Analysis: Project Overview
+# Covid 19 Data Analysis: Project Overview
-This project extract the data from API to analyse and predict Corona virus cases around the world.
-For Analysis,I was able to  extract all the corona virus cases around the world from 22 January to 15 may 2020.
+This project extracts the data from API to analyse and predict Coronavirus cases around the world.
+For Analysis, I was able to extract all the coronavirus cases around the world from 22 January to 15 May 2020.

-1 - Extracting the data using **Rest API** method
+1 - Extracting the data using the **Rest API** method

 2 - Load the data on to **Oracle SQL**, which allows data to connect with Tableau server.

-3 - Carried out **EDA** on covid cases and found some meaningful insights.
+3 - Carried out **EDA** on Covid cases and found some meaningful insights.

-4 - Created a **Dashboard** inside **Tableau** that allows users to explore the covid cases around the world.
+4 - Created a **Dashboard** inside **Tableau** that allows users to explore Covid cases around the world.

 5 - Prediction not completed yet.